How do I register for the CLT?

 CLT does not limit when students can take these exams, so it is up to the individual what is best for them in their educational pursuits.

 What colleges and universities accept the CLT as an admissions qualification?

 Over 200 colleges and universities accept the CLT as an alternative to the SAT and ACT.
 A full list can be found here.

 Is the CLT only for students who have received a classical education?

-No. The classic in Classic Learning Test refers to its use of the greatest and most enduring texts that have informed and shaped society.
-Although these texts are featured prominently in a classical education, the CLT instead emphasizes intellectual aptitude and achievement, by no means limiting itself simply to a classical curriculum.
+The ‘classic’ in Classic Learning Test refers to its use of the greatest and most enduring texts that have informed and shaped society.
+Although these texts are featured prominently in a classical education, the CLT instead emphasizes intellectual aptitude and achievement which is not limited to classical curricula.

 How do homeschoolers perform on the CLT?

 Homeschooled students are among the top performers on the CLT!
-The CLT draws on the educational principles that have inspired many families to educate their children at home, and we are excited to offer insights into the strengths of this educational mode.
+The CLT draws on the educational principles that have inspired many families to educate their children at home.

 Can my school offer the CLT?